-The George Washington University School of Medicine and Health Sciences believes a diverse and inclusive community of students enhances the educational experience and advances our mission of creating physicians able to improve the health and well-being of our local, national and global communities.
-The Committee on Admissions also seeks a diversity of varied attributes such as the rich breadth of human experiences, talents and unique traits in our class each year, as well as gender, race, ethnicity and socioeconomic background.
+The George Washington University School of Medicine and Health Sciences believes a well-rounded and inclusive community of students enhances the educational experience and advances our mission of creating physicians able to improve the health and well-being of our local, national and global communities.
+The Committee on Admissions also seeks a diversity of varied attributes such as the rich breadth of human experiences, talents and unique traits in our class each year.

 Recruitment

 We promote diversity by recruiting students who appreciate and learn from each other’s differences and broad range of experiences and backgrounds.
-GW actively seeks, through its recruitment efforts, applicants who self-identify as "underrepresented" in the medical profession.
 For more details, visit the SMHS Policy on Diversity and Inclusion.

 Partnerships

-The Office of Admissions has partnered with Morgan State University, a university with the HBCU designation in Baltimore, MD, to encourage interest in medicine and the health sciences through formal and informal recruiting events, advising support, and ongoing communication between university leaders.
+The Office of Admissions has partnered with Morgan State University and North Carolina Agricultural and Technical University, to encourage interest in medicine and the health sciences through formal and informal recruiting events, advising support, and ongoing communication between university leaders.

 The Office of Diversity and Inclusion serves DC high school students through the DC HAPP and Upward Bound programs.